-When it comes to aluminum, 6061 may be used the most, but it’s not the answer to the question of which aluminum is strongest.
+When it comes to aluminum, 6061 may be the most popular, but it's not the strongest.
 That distinguished honor goes to 7075.
-Look no further than the fact the aerospace industry uses 7075 aluminum for structural components.
-With that in mind, it’s a good bet that it will hold up to the strength test of your application, too.
+To get an idea of just how strong 7075 aluminum is, look no further than the fact that it's used for structural components in the aerospace industry.
+So, it’s a good bet that it will hold up to the strength test of your application, too.

 Let's check the numbers

 Various methods of cold working are typically used to reduce the internal residual stress resulting from prior heat treatment.
-Stretcher level and compressing are two of common cold-working methods used on 7075 aluminum.
+Stretcher leveling and compressing are two standard cold-working methods used on 7075 aluminum.

 6061, one of the most used aluminum grades in the world, contains magnesium (1.0%) and silicon (0.6%) as its primary alloying elements.

 Strength is the primary difference between 6061 and 7075 aluminum.

 6061 aluminum is highly resistant to corrosion, whereas 7075 aluminum is a bit more susceptible to corrosion due in part to its copper elements.